Monte Melkonian: ASALA

-"French authorities arrested an individual at Orly Airport whose documents identified him as 'Dimitriu Giorgiu.'
-Subsequent investigation revealed that he was Monte Melkonian, a ranking member of ASALA, and suspected of the attempted assassination on 25 October 1981 of the Second Secretary of the Turkish Embassy in Rome, Gokberk Ergenekon.
-Mujahed [i.e. ASALA] ordered not only a bombing campaign, but specifically mass bombings of public places, in an obvious attempt to cause large numbers of injuries and deaths.
-The campaign, undertaken under the name of the "Orly Group," produced no deaths and few injuries, but did effect Melkonian's release.
-Because the tactic of the retributive bombing campaign had had some success, Mujahed continued to employ it in 1982."

 In mid-July 1983, ASALA violently split into two factions, one opposed to the group's despotic leader, whose nom de guerre was Hagop Hagopian, and another supporting him.
 Although the lines of fissure had been deepening over the course of several years, the shooting of Hagopian's two closest aides at a military camp in Lebanon finally led to the open breach.
-This impetuous action was perpetrated by one individual who was not closely affiliated with Monte.
-As a result of this action, however, Hagopian took revenge by personally torturing and executing two of Monte's dearest comrades, Garlen Ananian and Aram Vartanian.
+This impetuous action was perpetrated by one individual who was not closely affiliated with Melkonian.
+As a result of this action, however, Hagopian took revenge by personally torturing and executing two of Melkonian's dearest comrades, Garlen Ananian and Aram Vartanian.

-Arrest and imprisonment
+Imprisonment in France

-In the aftermath of this split, Monte spent over two years underground, first in Lebanon and later in France.
-After testifying secretly for the defense in the trial of Armenian militant and accused bank robber Levon Minassian, he was arrested in Paris in November 1985 and sentenced to six years in prison for possession of falsified papers and carrying an illegal handgun.
+In the aftermath of this split, Melkonian spent over two years underground, first in Lebanon and later in France.
+After testifying secretly for the defence in the trial of Armenian militant and accused bank robber Levon Minassian, he was arrested in Paris in November 1985 and sentenced to six years in prison for possession of falsified papers and carrying an illegal handgun.

-Monte spent over three years in Fresnes and Poissy prisons.
-He was released in early 1989 and sent from France to South Yemen, where he was reunited with his girlfriend Seda.
+Melkonian spent over three years in Fresnes and Poissy prisons.
+He was released in early 1989 and sent from France to South Yemen, where he was reunited with his girlfriend Seta.
 Together they spent year and a half living underground in various countries of eastern Europe in relative poverty, as one Eastern Bloc regime after another disintegrated.

-Armenia
+Arrival in the Armenian SSR

+Dissolution of the Soviet Union

-On October 6, 1990, Monte arrived in what was then still Armenian Soviet Socialist Republic.
-During the first 8 months in Armenia, Melkonian worked in the Armenian Academy of Sciences, where he prepared an archaeological research monograph on Urartian cave tombs, which was posthumously published in 1995.
+On 6 October 1990, Melkonian arrived in what was then still the Armenian Soviet Socialist Republic.
+During his first 8 months in Armenia, Melkonian worked in the Armenian Academy of Sciences, where he prepared an archaeological research monograph on Urartian cave tombs, which was posthumously published in 1995.

 Finding himself on Armenian soil after many years, he wrote in a letter that he found a lot of confusion among his compatriots.
 Armenia faced enormous economic, political and environmental problems at every turn, problems that had festered for decades.
-New political forces bent on dismantling the Soviet Union were taking Armenia in a direction that Monte believed was bound to exacerbate the crisis and produce more problems.
+New political forces bent on dismantling the Soviet Union were taking Armenia in a direction that Melkonian believed was bound to exacerbate the crisis and produce more problems.
 He believed that "a national blunder was taking place right before his eyes."